Become an ICES Scientist

 - A completed ICES Scientist Application Form.

-- A one to two page outline of a) the applicant’s specific research plans for working with ICES data and staff during the first three years of appointment, including how the work will be funded and the ICES research program and site where the work will take place; and b) an outline of any projects already underway using ICES data.
+- A one-to-two-page outline of a) the applicant’s specific research plans for working with ICES data and staff during the first three years of appointment, including how the work will be funded and the ICES research program and site where the work will take place; and b) an outline of any projects already undertaken using ICES data and any associated publications.

-- A current curriculum vitae with all projects and publications using ICES data annotated.
+- A current curriculum vitae with all projects and publications using ICES data (if any) annotated.

-- A letter from the applicant’s ICES mentor outlining the support that will be provided to the probationary appointee.
+- A letter from the applicant’s nominated ICES mentor outlining the support that will be provided to the probationary appointee, which typically takes the form of advice and in-kind support from within the research program/site.
 The ICES mentor must be a full status ICES scientist who has completed their own probationary period.

 - If the applicant wishes to be appointed at an ICES site, a letter from the site director supporting the appointment.

-Individuals who have conflicts of interest that require a management plan that limits their ability to participate in research at ICES, and/or which pose a reputational risk to ICES, as determined by the CEO, will not normally be appointed as an ICES scientist.
+Individuals who have conflicts of interest that limit their ability to participate in research at ICES and/or pose a reputational risk to ICES, as determined by the CEO, will not normally be appointed as an ICES scientist.

 ICES scientist appointment applications are reviewed by the Program Leaders’ Committee and decisions regarding appointments are made by the ICES CEO based on the recommendations of this committee.
 Exceptions to the appointment criteria may be granted by the ICES CEO on a case-by-case basis.